 “Worked all the summer, worked all the fall,

 But now she’s gone, and I don’t worry,

 Because I’m sittin’ on top of the world.”
 Mississippi Sheiks, 1930

 “When the Chatmon brothers and their band, the Mississippi Sheiks, recorded the blues class “Sittin’ on Top of the World” in 1930, the Mississippi Delta was already in the devastating grip of the Great Depression, well before this economic downturn undermined the United States as a whole.
 Although the systems of debt peonage and sharecropping would be soon transformed, hunger, evictions, and terror would haunt the region for another four decades.
 We must ask how could someone trapped in this web of social destruction assume the supernatural position, the superimposition, of “sittin’ on top of the world”?
 Was the author gripped by madness, or was he rooted in an intellectual tradition that inherently enabled destitute African Americans to traverse multiple scales of consciousness and space?
 Many present-day social theorists continue to bemoan the lack of humility among improverished African Americans; but these scholars have yet to understand the global epistemological stance of ‘self-made and Blues rich.'”
-Clyde Woods in Katherine Mckittrick and Clyde Woods.
+Clyde Woods “Sittin on Top of the World”, in Katherine Mckittrick and Clyde Woods.
 2007.
 Black Geographies and the Politics of Place.

 Written to the beat of Systema Solar’s Quien es el patron?”-